MicrosoftDocs/memdocs/memdocs/cloud-native-endpoints-planning-guide.md

 # High level planning guide to move to cloud native endpoints

-**TO DO:**

-- ??Answer outstanding questions??

 This high level planning guide includes ideas and suggestions you need to consider for your adoption and migration to cloud native endpoints.
 It discusses managing devices, reviewing & transitioning existing workloads, making organization changes, using Windows Autopilot, and more.

 This feature applies to:

 - Windows cloud native endpoints

-Moving your Windows endpoints to cloud native has many advantages, including long term advantages.
+Moving your Windows endpoints to cloud native has many advantages, including in the long term.
 It's not an overnight process and must be planned to avoid issues, outages, and negative user impact.

-For an overview of cloud native endpoints, and their benefits, go to [What are cloud native endpoints?](cloud-native-endpoints-overview.md).
+For more information on the benefits to the organization and its users, see [Get started with cloud native endpoints and Microsoft Endpoint Manager](cloud-native-endpoints-overview.md).

 To be successful, consider these key areas during planning and deployment.
 With proper planning, communications, and process updates, your organization can be cloud native.

 ## Manage devices using a cloud native MDM provider

 Managing your endpoints, including cloud native endpoints, is an important task for all organizations.
-Device management is shifting to cloud solutions.
 With cloud native endpoints, the management tools you use must manage the endpoints wherever they go.

 If you don't currently use a mobile device management (MDM) solution, or want to move to a Microsoft solution, then look at [Microsoft Endpoint Manager](/mem/endpoint-manager-overview).